This Cult Handbag Brand Partnered With Comme des Garçon

 In Montserrat Alvarez's hands, traditional Portuguese reed weaving rooted in fishing and farming communities has become a coveted fashion statement.
 The Spanish-born, Paris-based accessories designer's brand Heimat Atlantica first gained prominence for its colorful, structured handbags embellished with porcelain talismans (said to aid in finding and protecting love) from Sargadelos, Portugal.
 Handmade by artisans around the Iberian Peninsula, Alvarez's bags have gained a widespread fanbase from industry insiders including The Webster's Laure Heriard Dubreuil to celebrities like Korean singer Taeyeon.

-Heimat Atlantic x Comme des Garçon Tote Bag, Price Upon Request; Available at Dover Street Market stores worldwide.
+Heimat Atlantic x Comme des Garçons Tote Bag, Price Upon Request; Available at Dover Street Market stores worldwide.

 Images Courtesy of Heimat Atlantica